Shirley Bassey: 2000s

 Two popular Audiences with Shirley Bassey have aired on British television: one in 1995, which attracted more than 10 million viewers in the UK, and a second, broadcast in 2006.
 Bassey returned to perform in five arenas around the UK in June the same year, culminating at Wembley.
 She also performed a concert in front of 10,000 people at the Bryn Terfel Faenol Festival in North Wales broadcast by BBC Wales.
 Marks & Spencer signed her for their Christmas 2006 James Bond–style television advertising campaign.
 Bassey was seen in a glamorous ice palace singing a cover version of Pink's song "Get the Party Started", wearing an M&S gown.

-"The Living Tree", written, produced, and originally recorded by the group Never the Bride, was released as a single on 23 April 2007, marking Bassey's 50th anniversary in the UK Singles Chart, and the record for the longest span of top-40 hits in UK chart history.
-Bassey performed a 45-minute set at the 2007 Glastonbury Festival wearing a pink Julien Macdonald dress, and customised Wellington boots.
-A new album, Get the Party Started, was subsequently released on 25 June 2007 and entered the UK Albums Chart at number six.
-The single of the title song reached number 3 on the US Dance Chart.
+"The Living Tree", written, produced and originally recorded by the group Never the Bride, was released as a single on 23 April 2007.
+It marked Bassey's 50th anniversary in the UK Singles Chart and earned the record for the longest span of top-40 hits in UK chart history.
+Bassey performed a 45-minute set at the 2007 Glastonbury Festival wearing a pink Julien Macdonald dress and customised Wellington boots.
+A new album, Get the Party Started, was subsequently released on 25 June 2007 and entered the UK Albums Chart at no. 6.
+The single of the title song reached no. 3 on the US Dance Chart.
 The same year, Bassey performed "Big Spender" with Elton John at his annual White Tie and Tiara Ball to raise money for The Elton John AIDS Foundation.
 In 2007, Bassey performed in Fashion Rocks in aid of The Prince's Trust at the Royal Albert Hall.